saulmm/saulmm.github.com/_posts/2015-10-27-Mastering-coordinator.md

 <br>
 ## AppBarLayout

-Basically, an `AppBarLayout` is a `LinearLayout` with steroids, their children are placed vertically, with certain parameters the children can manage their behavior when the content is scrolled.
+Basically, an `AppBarLayout` is a `LinearLayout` with steroids, their children are placed vertically, with certain parameters children can manage their own behavior when content is scrolled.

-It may sound confusing at first, so if I think a picture is worth a thousand words, a .gif, is even better:
+It might sound a bit confusing at first.
+Let's try with a gif:

 <br>
 ![](https://github.com/saulmm/CoordinatorExamples/blob/master/art/2015-10-27-03_51_37.gif?raw=true)
 <br>
-The `AppBarLayout` in this case is the blue view, placed under the collapsing image, it contains a `Toolbar`, a `LinearLayout` with title and subtitle and a `TabLayout` with some tabs.
+The `AppBarLayout` in this case is the blue view, placed under the collapsing image, it contains a `Toolbar`.
+A `LinearLayout` with a title and a subtitle, and, finally, a `TabLayout` with some tabs.

-We can manage the behavior of  direct childs in an `AppbarLayout` with the parameter: `layout_scrollFlags`.
-The value: `scroll` in this case it's present in almost all views, if it wasn't specified in any child then the childs of the `AppbarLayout` will remain static allowing the _scrollable_ content slide behind it.
+We can manage the behavior of `AppbarLayout` direct childs with the parameter: `layout_scrollFlags`.
+The value: `scroll` in this case it's present in almost all views, if we don't specify it, childs of the `AppbarLayout` will remain static allowing the _scrollable_ content slide behind it.

-With the value: `snap`, we avoid fall into _mid-animation-states_, this means that the animations will always hide or expand all the height of its view.
+The value: `snap`, allows us to avoid falling into _mid-animation-states_.
+That means that animations will always hide or expand its entire height.

-The `LinearLayout` which contains the title and subtitle will be shown always that the user scrolls up, (`enterAlways` value), and the `TabLayout` will be always visible because we don't have any flag on it.
+The `LinearLayout` which contains the title and subtitle will be shown always that user scrolls up, (`enterAlways` value), the `TabLayout` will be always visible because we don't have any flag on it.

-As you can see the real power of an `AppbarLayout` is caused by the proper management of the different scroll flags in their views.
+As you can see ,the real power of an `AppbarLayout` is caused by the proper management of the different scroll flags in their views.

 ```xml
 <AppBarLayout>